modernweb-dev/web/docs/docs/dev-server/cli-and-configuration.md

   // the root directory to serve files from. this is useful in a monorepo
   // when executing commands from a package rootDir?: string;
+  // prefix to strip from request urls basePath?: string;
   /**
    * Whether to log debug messages.
    */